Navigate the world of job hunting and land your dream job in the UAE.

 Applying for a job in the UAE: what to expect

 Applying for a job in the UAE is much the same as it is anywhere else in the world – with only a few subtle differences.
-Jobs are almost always advertised in English as that is the business language of the UAE.
+Job advertisements are almost always in English, as that is the business language of the UAE.
 This will usually state what the job is, what the responsibilities are, what skills the candidate should have, and how to apply.
-Sometimes, a salary will also be stated, and you may also see personal descriptors such as gender or ethnicity – after all, there are no anti-discrimination laws in the UAE.
+Sometimes, the advert includes a salary, and you may also see personal descriptors such as gender or ethnicity – although the UAE has anti-discrimination laws, employers do not always follow them.

 After you make your application for the job in English, you can expect to submit a CV and cover letter (and sometimes an application form).
-If the company is interested, you will usually then have a series of interviews (these can be by phone, online, or in-person) and sometimes some kind of test or assessment.
+If the company wants to move forward with your application, you will usually then have a series of interviews (these can be by phone, online, or in-person) and sometimes some kind of test or assessment.
 At this stage, you will probably need to provide references before they make an offer.
 The full recruitment process in the UAE usually takes more than a month.
-Successful candidates will generally be contacted by phone with a brief offer, before being sent an email with the initial offer and contract.
+Successful candidates will generally receive a phone call with a brief offer, before getting an email with the initial offer and contract.
 Most unsuccessful applicants won’t be contacted.

 Writing a CV in the United Arab Emirates